 Is onion soup good for you?
-You could be forgiven to think that a healthy French onion soup doesn’t offer much in terms of nutrients, with its comforting clear broth, no variety of vegetables, “just” onions and the gooey cheese toast topping.
+You could be forgiven to think that even though it’s a healthy French onion soup, it still doesn’t offer much in terms of nutrients; With its comforting clear broth, no variety of vegetables… “just” onions and the gooey cheese toast topping; is this healthy french onion soup actually healthy?
 Well, you’ll be pleased to know that french onion soup is, in fact, a highly nutritious choice.
 Onions, as part of the Allium family, contain Quercetin which is a powerful anti-inflammatory and should not be overlooked as a vegetable when considering your daily 7-a-day.

 Furthermore, if you’re able to make a bone broth from scratch, using beef bones (preferably organic) from the butcher, the clear broth will make this healthy french onion soup a perfect immune booster and will also provide collagen for joint and skin health.
 However, buying a ready-made stock will also provide good nutrients and will, of course, be a convenient time-saving option.